310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Chiaki shocked %}
 …Wha!?
 T-This is…!

-The handkerchief I thought I lost…![^1]
+The handkerchief I thought I lost…![^2]
 {% endbubble %}

 {% bubble Shu v2 %}
 So it really <em>was</em> yours after all.

 I found it in the atelier just recently.
-It looked to be the most typical tourist item you could find, so the moment I heard that you lost a souvenir, I made sure to bring it back with me to Japan.[^2]
+It looked to be the most typical tourist item you could find, so the moment I heard that you lost a souvenir, I made sure to bring it back with me to Japan.

-Even if my assumption was incorrect, my other likely suspects would have been Kiryu or Tsukinaga, considering it was in the atelier.
+Even if my assumption was incorrect, my other likely suspects would have been Kiryu or Tsukinaga, considering it was in the atelier.[^3]
 {% endbubble %}

 {% bubble Chiaki %}